snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/tracking-events/ecommerce-tracking/index.md

 ### Transaction

-Track the completion of a purchase or transaction.
+Track the completion of a purchase or transaction, along with common transaction properties such as shipping cost or discount amount.

 <Tabs groupId="platform" queryString>
   <TabItem value="ios" label="iOS" default>